EudyContreras/Chronox.NetCore/README.md

 ## How to use it? ##

 #### Instantiation ####

+Please note that Chronox uses the singleton pattern.
+Most of the work done by `Chronox` happens upon instatiation which is when data sets are loaded, sequences are created and where dictionaries are indexed.

 A `Chronox` instance can be created in the following way without specifying any settings.
-Please note that Chronox uses the singleton pattern.
-Most of the work done by `Chronox` happens upon instatiation which is when data sets are loaded, sequences are created and loaded and where dictionaries are indexed.

 ```c#
 var Chronox = ChronoxParser.GetInstance();